PayloadJF/COMP1730/README.md

 ## main.ipynb
 It is the main file of this project, containing the data process code, Naive Bayes and Support Vector Machine mode <br>

+## How to run BERT
+Because of the size limitation of wattle submission, we do need to download BERT pre-trained language model from [Google BERT](https://storage.googleapis.com/bert_models/2019_05_30/wwm_uncased_L-24_H-1024_A-16.zip)